adamaig/dev-with-docker-on-ubuntu/README.md

 At this point you should also be able to ping the service as well.
 For other docker-compose based projects you can make them available by following patterns similar the one shown in `examples/webapp/docker-compose.yml`

+## Notes on using docker-compose

+### Use DOCKER_HOST env var to communicate from host to guest daemon

+After provisioning the machine, run `export DOCKER_HOST="tcp://192.168.90.10:2375"` in order to allow local docker tools to communicate to the docker daemon on the guest.

+### In the guest /Users is symlinked to /home

+By creating a symlink from /Users to /home in the guest, `docker-compose` files that use relative paths for volumes (i.e., `.:/home/app/myapp:rw`) will function as expected when paths are expanded on either the host or guest.
+Note that this requires the full path, `/User/<username>/vagrant_projects/path/to/code`, be available in both guest and host.

 # Assumptions